An Introduction to Ibuprofen – A Widely Used NSAID

 In addition, a study published in the British Journal of Clinical Pharmacology highlighted the efficacy of ibuprofen in treating menstrual pain.
 The study found that ibuprofen not only provided pain relief but also improved overall well-being and reduced the need for additional pain medication.

-See also Voltaren - A Nonsteroidal Anti-Inflammatory Drug (NSAID) for Pain Relief - Overview and Benefits
+See also All You Need to Know About Ibuprofen - A Powerful Nonsteroidal Anti-Inflammatory Drug (NSAID)

 Point 3: Side Effects of Ibuprofen and Precautions